The inter-dependent and inter-connected model of world trade has been the global economy’s growth engine since the end of the second world war.

 His comments relate to the opportunities that relocation and regionalization offer to upgrade production with technologies like automation and robotics.

-Industry 4.0 is likely to be a key element of relocation projects where simulation, digitalization, high penetration of automation and additive manufacturing will feature in their design.
+Industry 4.0 is a key element of relocation projects where simulation, digitalization, high penetration of automation and additive manufacturing will feature in their design.
 Manufacturing simulation for example, allows production flows to be mapped and remapped until the optimum factory set up is designed.
 Only then will the highly efficient lines be physically constructed.

 As these technologies become pervasive on the factory floor, greater volumes and higher reliability can be achieved at lower unit cost and with fewer people required to manage the process.